voxpupuli/puppet-misp/README.md

 By default is set to 1, meaning the first Organisation in the system.
 * `showorg` - Setting this setting to 'false' will hide all organisation names / logos.
 By default set to true.
 * `extended_alert_subject` - Enabling this flag will allow the event description to be transmitted in the alert e-mail's subject.
-By default set to false.
+By default set to true.
 * `threatlevel_in_email_subject` - Put the event threat level in the notification E-mail subject.
 By default set to true.
 * `email_subject_tlp_string` - This is the TLP string in alert e-mail sent when an event is published.
 By default 'TLP Amber'.
 * `email_subject_tag` - If this tag is set on an event it's value will be sent in the E-mail subject.
 If the tag is not set the email_subject_TLP_string will be used.
 By default set to 'tlp'.
 * `email_subject_include_tag_name` - Include in name of the email_subject_tag in the subject.
 When false only the tag value is used.
 By default set to false.
 * `email` - The e-mail address that MISP should use for all notifications.
 By default "root@localhost".
 * `disable_emailing` - When enabled, no outgoing e-mails will be sent by MISP.
 By default set to false.